uzh-dqbm-cmi/lab-website/content/publication/Ramelyte2021/index.md

 - Mitchell Paul Levesque
 - Reinhard Dummer
 publication_types: ["2"]
-abstract: "This study explores the impact of T-VEC, a genetically modified herpes simplex virus, on pCBCL using single-cell RNA sequencing.
-Findings include rapid tumor cell eradication, immune microenvironment remodeling, and increased NK cells, monocytes, and cytotoxic T-cells."
+abstract: "Talimogene laherparepvec (T-VEC) is a genetically modified herpes simplex 1 virus (HSV-1) approved for cancer therapy.
+We investigate its effect on the clinical, histological, single-cell transcriptomic, and immune repertoire level using repeated fine-needle aspirates (FNAs) of injected and noninjected lesions in primary cutaneous B cell lymphoma (pCBCL).
+Thirteen patients received intralesional T-VEC, 11 of which demonstrate tumor response in the injected lesions.
+Using single-cell sequencing of the FNAs, we identify the malignant population and separate three pCBCL subtypes.
+Twenty-four hours after the injection, we detect HSV-1T-VEC transcripts in malignant and nonmalignant cells of the injected lesion but not of the noninjected lesion.
+Oncolytic virotherapy results in a rapid eradication of malignant cells.
+It also leads to interferon pathway activation and early influx of natural killer cells, monocytes, and dendritic cells.
+These events are followed by enrichment in cytotoxic T cells and a decrease of regulatory T cells in injected and noninjected lesions."
 featured: false
-projects: [oncolytic-virotherapy, single-cell-sequencing]
-summary: "The study demonstrates the effects of T-VEC in pCBCL, highlighting significant immune changes and tumor microenvironment remodeling."
 tags:
 - Oncolytic Virotherapy
 - Immune Response